When it comes to starting an online business, there are many options out there. Two of the most popular choices are dropshipping and drop servicing.

 - Easy to get started.
 Dropshipping is a relatively simple business model to start up, and you don’t need to have any experience in the industry to begin.

 - You’re not responsible for shipping and fulfillment.
 This can be a major advantage if you don’t have any experience or skills in this area.
-All of the shipping and fulfillment is taken care of by the supplier, which also saves you time and money.
+All of the logistics is taken care of by the supplier, which also saves you time and money.